TarcioDiniz/Movie-Streaming-Torrent/README.md

 Currently it is only compatible with windows system.
 In possible future updates, it will be able to play on any operating system.

-Based on "WEB SCRAPING", and "PEERFLIX" the code searches on pirated movie sites, from which it returns the torrent magnetic link and creates a mini server with peerflix, giving access so that your network can access the file/movie that is being passed on the route that was opened on your internet.
+Based on "WEB SCRAPING", and "PEERFLIX", the code searches on pirated movie sites, from where it returns the torrent magnetic link and creates a mini server with peerflix, giving access so that your network can access the file/movie that is being accessed on the route that was opened on your internet.

 Requirements
 ------------